 Many people prefer an aisle seat due to the freedom to get up without disturbing other passengers.
 However, a window seat not only gives you a solid wall to rest your head on for a more comfortable nap, but also means you won’t be disturbed by passing beverage carts, and that you only have to get up when you need to go to the bathroom.

-21. Bring lotion, Chapstick, and Evian spray
+21. Bring lotion, lip balm, and a water spray

 Dehydration can be the worst part of every flight.
 The recycled, pressurized air comes into the cabin from high altitudes and has almost 0% humidity.
 Counteract the dryness by bringing hand lotion, Evian or another water spray, and a lip balm such as Chapstick.